 While there are a variety of procedures available that will remove or reduce the lining of the endometrium, Cherokee Women’s Health offers three main techniques that are all done at our Canton office.
 These include:

 - Novasure – A one-time, in-office procedure performed with bipolar electric surgery

-- HTA hydrothermal ablation (which is a hot water treatment)
+- HTA hydrothermal ablation – A hot water treatment

 Most women will have reduced menstrual flow following the procedure, and up to 50 percent will stop having periods altogether.
 Older women are more likely to respond to endometrial ablation, as younger women are more likely to continue to have periods and might require a repeat procedure.
 An endometrial ablation is not recommended for women who: